 I live to play, teach and enjoy music.
 Music is my life.
+I love helping students to realize their music goals.

 Good vibe.
 Teaches at a pace he feels is right for the student.
 Lesson time flies by - this is good thing.